Transgender asylum seekers: Treatment while seeking asylum

 Transgender people may also be at risk while detained in the countries in which they seek asylum.
-NGOs such as Human Rights Watch, Transgender Europe, and the National Center for Transgender Equality have reported cases of rape and abuse of transgender people in UK, US, Norwegian, and Greek facilities for asylum seekers.
+NGOs such as Human Rights Watch Transgender Europe, and the National Center for Transgender Equality have reported cases of rape and abuse of transgender people in UK, US, Norwegian, and Greek facilities for asylum seekers.
 In the United States, Immigration and Customs Enforcement places transgender asylum seekers in a "transgender pod" where there is a lack of medical and mental health services.
+Additionally, some countries rely on a gender binary in their placement of transgender refugees during the detention process.
+Because of this reliance, some transgender refugees are placed in detention centers based on their sex assigned at birth rather than their gender identity.
+This placement adds another sense of mental distress, trauma, and physical abuse for transgender refugees.